Aloha,

 Waioka Pond (the "Venus Pools")

 Across the street from the Guest Houses, perhaps a fifteen-minute walk.
 The morning is the best time to go.
 Head out the driveway and turn right.
 Follow the highway to the first bridge, where the trail starts on the makai side.
 The trail leads to a cattle gate.
 Step through the gate and follow the trail towards the ocean until you get to an old Portuguese bread oven (you'll recognize it when you see it), where you turn right and head down to the pools.
-Great swimming and cliff jumping.
-Beautiful.
-Highly recommended.
+Check the weather before you go – Waioka is susceptible to flash flooding!

 Koki beach